SirjanaA/Jenkins-cap/README.md

 # DevOps- Docker and Jenkins

-## Info
+## Information
-This repo is based on Docker and Jenkins.
+This repository utilises Github, Docker and Jenkins.

+- All process steps were written in VScode, using the following configurations to connect with GitHub:
+    - git config --global user.name "John Doe"
+    - git config --global user.email "johndoe@example.com"
+- New SSH key pair was generated using: ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+- Changes were committed and pushed to the GitHub repository, which was then cloned onto the deployment server.
-Main server is build on ubuntu machine t2.medium in eruser102 account:
+- The main server is an Ubuntu t2.medium instance on the eruser102 AWS account:
-- Instance : Jenkins-capstone
+    - Instance Name: Jenkins-capstone
-- Region : us-east-1
+    - Region: us-east-1
-- Using existing keypair and security group so port 8080 is enabled.
+- An existing key pair and security group were used, ensuring port 8080 is open.d.
-- Clone the repo via: git clone https://github.com/SirjanaA/Jenkins-cap.git
+- The repository was cloned using: git clone https://github.com/SirjanaA/Jenkins-cap.git
-- This is a public repo with 2 branches: dev and main, all the changes were done via dev branch then merged into main branch.
+- This is a public repository with two branches: 'dev' and 'main'.
+All changes were made on the 'dev' branch and then merged into 'main'.
-- Files are located inside Jenkins-cap and ECR -> cpapp
+- Project files are located within the 'Jenkins-cap' directory, and application files are under 'Jenkins-cap/ECR/cpapp'.

-## Pre-requisite
+## Prerequisites
 * Install Docker
 * Install git
 * Install npm
 * Install java
 * Install jenkins
 * Install aws cli
-- If connecting from the console then start Jenkins-capstone machine and check aws configure: accesskey and secretkey are already in place.
+- If connecting from the console then start 'Jenkins-capstone' instance and verify AWS credentials using aws configure.
+The access key and secret key should already be configured.
-- Deploy server is using eventsapp files, derived from https://github.com/msutton150/eventsappstart.git
+- Deploy server uses 'eventsapp' folders, derived from https://github.com/msutton150/eventsappstart.git

 ## Description
-- For Docker images, ECR repo is used instead of DockerHub.
-Example of image creation in DockerHub is also provided.
+- Amazon ECR is used for Docker images instead of Docker Hub.
+An example of image creation for Docker Hub is also included.
-- cd ~/Jenkins-cap/ECR/cpapp -> this directory has 2 files events-api and events-website.
-However, only events-api was used to create image via Jenkins.
+- The directory '~/Jenkins-cap/ECR/cpapp' contains 'events-api' and 'events-website' project files.
+Only 'events-api' was used to create an image via Jenkins.
-- Each files has Dockerfile and .dockerignore file.
+- Each files includes a 'Dockerfile' and '.dockerignore' file.

-## Commands for building Docker image in ECR repository
+## Building Docker Images for ECR
-- Used the exsiting ECR images to push the images.( mutable and encryption type: AES-256)
+- Existing ECR repositories were used for pushing images (mutable, AES-256 encryption).

-### For events-api
+### Building events-api Image
 - cd ~/Jenkins-cap/ECR/cpapp/events-api
 - docker login -u AWS -p $(aws ecr get-login-password --region us-east-1) 441257995286.dkr.ecr.us-east-1.amazonaws.com/events-api
 - docker build -t events-api .
 - docker tag events-api:latest 441257995286.dkr.ecr.us-east-1.amazonaws.com/events-api:1.0
 - docker push 441257995286.dkr.ecr.us-east-1.amazonaws.com/events-api:1.0

-### For events-website
+### Building events-website Image
 - cd ~/Jenkins-cap/ECR/cpapp/events-website
 - docker login -u AWS -p $(aws ecr get-login-password --region us-east-1) 441257995286.dkr.ecr.us-east-1.amazonaws.com/events-website
 - docker build -t events-website .